section-engineering-education/engineering-education/articles/transfer-learning-with-deep-learning/index.md

 #### Transfer Learning vs Traditional Machine Learning
 To understand transfer learning, it's important to compare it to a traditional machine learning approach.
 A key difference between the two is isolation.
 Traditional machine learning can be described as isolated.
 It focuses on specific tasks.
 Plus it uses datasets that are meant for a specific task.

-Another characteristic of the traditional approach is with the training of isolated models that will be used for very specific tasks.
-This means that there is no (prior) knowledge that will be retained or accumulated.
+Another characteristic of the traditional approach is the training of isolated models that will be used for very specific tasks.
+This means that no (prior) knowledge will be retained or accumulated.
 The learning process takes place without any relationship with any past knowledge that may be used in different tasks.

 However, transfer learning takes the contrary approach to the isolated nature of traditional machine learning approaches.
 The basis of this approach is the transferability of prior knowledge to tackle new tasks.

 There is no isolation between models involved in transfer learning since it's possible (and beneficial) to leverage knowledge from pre-trained models to train new models.
 Here, learning new tasks is dependent on tasks that were learned (and trained) previously.
-The result being a faster and more efficient learning process.
+The result is a faster and more efficient learning process.

 Now that we understand the distinction between the two approaches, it's important to understand when to use deep transfer learning.